top of page

 By Patty Laushman

-If you are autistic, you have probably experienced masking at some point in your life.
-Masking is a way of hiding your true self in order to fit in with others whose brain wiring, behaviors, and experiences of life are more similar to the norm (or "neurotypical" people), to avoid feeling out of place or judged.
+If you are autistic, you have probably experienced autistic masking at some point in your life.
+Generally speaking, masking is when you hide your true self from others in order to fit in with others around you.
+Autistic masking, also sometimes referred to as "social camouflaging," is the effort of hiding your autistic traits from people whose brain wiring, behaviors, and experiences of life are more similar to the norm (or "neurotypical" people) to avoid feeling out of place or judged.

 What is Autistic Masking?